 Official podcasts of Mash Those Buttons.
 Listeners should be aware that these podcasts can be explicit.
 The only thing that gets bleeped are spoilers.

-Double Tap is Mash Those Button’s bi-weekly podcast dedicated to fighting games and the FGC.
+Double Tap is Mash Those Button’s weekly podcast dedicated to fighting games and the fighting game community.
 In each episode we discuss news, recent and upcoming events, and on-goings in the FGC.

 Dropping Spicy aims to look deeper into the development process and life cycle of Apex Legends, compared to other titles in the Battle Royale genre, with special emphasis on dissecting business decisions, patch and balance changes, and our own take on the development roadmap based on our experience with the gaming industry that you won't find in other Apex podcasts.
 Pepper that with bits of low level strategy, and a focus on community feedback and content, and you've got an Apex Legends podcast unlike any other currently on the web.